jacobslusser/JwtAuthRenewWebApi/docs/Sliding-Expiration.md

 ## Seeing it in Action

 Obviously our client code needs to understand that an updated JWT may be returned in the `Set-Authentication` header of any of our Web API responses.
-Fortunately most AJAX libraries, including jQuery, have mechanisms to run the same bit of code on every call similar to the way we can run a handler for every request / response in Web API.
+Fortunately most AJAX libraries, including jQuery, have mechanisms to run the same bit of code on every call similar to the way we can run a handler for every request / response in the Web API pipeline.
 If we use these hooks to look for an updated JWT and update our copy in memory, we can automatically get the latest JWT from any response and use it in any future requests.

 Here is just one way this can be done using jQuery: